Dung24-6/Dung24-6/README.md

 _**It is easy to sit up and take notice, What is difficult is getting up and taking action.**_

 Honore de Balzac

+_**If you're not making mistakes, you're not taking risks, and that means you're not going anywhere.
+The key is to make mistakes faster than the competition, so you have more changes to learn and win.**_

+John W. Holt, Jr.